preslaviliev93/mouse_stats/README.md

 - Tracks the total distance traveled by the mouse cursor in centimeters.
 - Monitors mouse button press events.
 - Tracks the total number of keyboard keys pressed.
-- Stores and updates user statistics in a database.

 ---